WebAssembly/binaryen/README.md

 [intrinsics.h](https://github.com/WebAssembly/binaryen/blob/main/src/ir/intrinsics.h)
 for the detailed definitions.
 A quick summary appears here:

-* `consumer.used`
-  * Returns 1 if the intrinsic's consumer's result is used, or may be used, and 0 if it is definitely not used.
+* `call.if.used`: Similar to a `call_ref` (in that it receives parameters, and a reference to a function to call), except that if the result is not used (because it is dropped) then the optimizer can remove the call itself (and just drop the parameters).

 ## Tools